dualznz/Octo-Streamer/README.md

 The software pushes live updates to various text files located in the application /stream directory.

-Download latest release over in our **Releases Tab**, which has already been built for you.

 To launch this application just click on Octo-Streamer executable file ![](https://dualznz.space/static/Octo-Streamer/ostreamEXE.png)

 ![](https://gyazo.com/6c96d6bc7621b2ba54371f547b495a18.gif)

+### Download Release

+To download the latest release of Octo-Stream just head over to our [Releases Tab](https://github.com/dualznz/Octo-Streamer/releases) which has already been compiled for you.

 ### Connecting To OctoPrint Server